 Learn more about Vulcano and the other Aeolian Islands and set sail from Furnari on the island of Sicily.

 Located off the western coast of Portugal, the nine volcanic islands that make up the Azores archipelago has some of the world’s most beautiful and unspoilt beaches including the black sand beach of Praia da Vitoria on the island of Terceira, which is also known as the “Lilac Island”.
 Another terrific beach is found on the island of Sao Miguel and is called Praia Moinhos.

-Discover the Azores on your next sailing holiday in Portugal.
+Discover the Azores on your next yacht charter in Portugal.